ev3nst/s7forge/README.md

+# s7forge

 A simple CLI utility for interacting with the Steam Workshop API.
-S7Forge provides basic commands for managing Steam Workshop content with local caching for improved performance.
+S7Forge provides commands for managing Steam Workshop content with local caching for improved performance.

 ## Installation

 ### Prerequisites

-- Windows OS
+- Windows OS (current implementation)
 - Rust 1.70+
 - Steam SDK in the same directory as the binary (steam_api64.dll, steam_api64.lib)
-- Steam account
+- Steam account and Steam client running

 ### Build from Source